JollyFrogs/SANS_Holiday_Hack_Challenge_2024/Act 0 (Prologue)/03 - Elf Minder 9000.md

 Right-click anywhere in the Elf Minder 9000 (e.g. the 'Sandy Start' button) and select 'Inspect'

-Click the 'Sources' tab and then click on 'Overrides' tab in the left panel (refer red arrow below)
+Click the 'Sources' tab and then click on 'Overrides' tab in the left panel

 > ![Pasted image 20241127202905](attachments/Pasted%20image%2020241127202905.png)